liamnaddell/masters-research/README.md

 * Todo:
 * what is GRE?
 * what courses do you generally need to apply?
+* Does getting a masters then phd hurt getting a phd during admissions?

 ### Lessons so far

 1. Make sure you know which courses are required before entry
 2. References, References References, the ratio is 2 professors, 1 work reference.
-3. Graduate school be pretty cheap??
+3. Graduate school *can* be pretty cheap??
+4. Undergraduate research / technical writing ability!!!!!
+5. Statement of purpose (What do you want to do with a masters)

+weird requirements:

+1. Cornell: You better be good at TA >:(